-- Report on the Voter Information Campaign and Elector Awareness (June 2022)
+- Report on the Voter Information Campaign and Elector Awareness (Fall 2022)

 This report presents results from the survey and focus groups used to evaluate Elections Canada's Voter Information Campaign for the 44th general election and measures electors' knowledge and awareness of the voting process.

 Turnout and Reasons for Not Voting during the 44th General Election: Results from the Labour Force Survey

 For the fourth time following a general election, Elections Canada partnered with Statistics Canada to include questions on voter participation in the Labour Force Survey.
 Respondents were asked whether or not they voted and their reasons for not voting.

 Experiences of Official Language Minority Communities Following the 44th General Election